Book a Meeting

 • Physical Phage-Biofilm Interaction Assays

 The aforementioned limitation on biofilm cell counting accuracy can be overcome by using flow cytometry in combination with bacterial cell staining with viability fluorophore.
 This methodology has been suggested as a very promising approach to studying, in almost real-time, phage-biofilm interactions.
 Total biofilm biomass can be obtained from dry or wet weight measurements.
-Electrochemical impedance spectroscopy (ECIS) has been widely used in the study of microbial electrochemical systems and can be used to indirectly assess biofilm biomass.
+Electrochemical impedance spectroscopy has been widely used in the study of microbial electrochemical systems and can be used to indirectly assess biofilm biomass.
 A physical method extensively used to measure biofilm thickness is based on ultrasonic time-domain reflectometry.

 • Chemical Phage-Biofilm Interaction Assays